andreynovikov/andreynovikov.info/pelican/content/programming/android/incremental-loader.md

 	:::java
     private List<DataSource> mData;

-When Loader starts it delivers already awaylable data and initiates data change observer.
+When Loader starts it delivers already available data and initiates data change observer.
 If any data is added or removed data state holder is updated.

     :::java
     @Override